quizz-cloud-f5/quizz-cloud-front/README.md

 ![CI](https://github.com/quizz-cloud-f5/quizz-cloud-front/actions/workflows/ci.yml/badge.svg)

-Quizz App is an application for creating and managing quizzes focused on certifications like AWS, Azure, and more.
+Quizz App is an application for creating and managing quizzes focused on certifications like AWS.

 ---